TZstatsADS/ads-spring2024-project1-ShawnMai/README.md

 Term: Spring 2024

-+ Projec title: Lorem ipsum dolor sit amet
++ Projec title: Discovering the Ingredients of Happiness
-+ This project is conducted by [your name]
++ This project is conducted by Xiaoyu Mai

-+ Project summary: [a short summary] Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
-Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
-Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum.
++ Project summary: This report aims to uncover the various factors contributing to happiness, as expressed in people's daily lives.
+The investigation is based on the analysis of the 'cleaned_hm.csv' dataset, which consists of cleaned and processed textual data representing individuals' happy moments.

 Following [suggestions](http://nicercode.github.io/blog/2013-04-05-projects/) by [RICH FITZJOHN](http://nicercode.github.io/about/#Team) (@richfitz).
 This folder is orgarnized as follows.